RCEatPitt/data-basics-summer-2018/README.md

 ## The Setup

 * **Bring a laptop (and power)**.
 You do not need to install any software, everythign will be running in the cloud.
+* We will be using the [Binder](https://mybinder.org/) service for hosting the course.

 ## Day One (March 31st)